postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 #### Adding a test suite

-As testing is an integral part of API life cycle, Postman lets you add your test suites to an API.
+As testing is an integral part of API life cycle, Postman lets you add collections in your workspace as test suites to an API.

 In the **Test** tab, click **Add a test suite**.
 The following screen opens: